It’s four years this week since I properly started this full-time freelance caper. Huzzah!

 Her new offering Feeding Freedom is a eight-week coaching programme for people who want to overcome secret/binge eating.
 As someone bang in her target demographic, I’ve been privy to her creation process and she’s got a winner here.
 She blends the emotional and practical to bring together fantastic tools for finding a way forward from binge-land, all with her compassionate and encouraging support.
 Enrolments close on Sunday!

 Also closing on Sunday is the latest round of Sas Petherick’s programme, Your Self-Belief Map.
 Unless you are a serial killer you’ll be familiar with the shittiness of self doubt, which can show up as perfectionism, procrastination, hiding, over-delivering, downplaying your achievements, people pleasing, constantly comparing yourself to others and/or feeling like an imposter.
 In this six-week course, Sas has powerful tools for finding your way through, plus her coaching support along the way.
-It is a winner, just like the remarkable woman herself.
+It is a winner, just like the woman herself.
 Check it out!

 Are you looking for a trusty sidekick for your business?
 Got some words needing to be written?
 Maybe I can help!
 Here’s what I do and how we could work together.